Oldranda1414/nix-config/README.md

 - restructure the repo to have a better layout and use modules
 - configure oh-my-posh to look like oh-my-zsh (kinda done?)
 - checkout <https://gitlab.com/Zaney/zaneyos/-/tree/main?ref_type=heads> for inspiration
-- add nixvim for nvim
 - checkout qutebrowser and qtwebengine (keep chrome for now, qutebrowser gave me some problems on some websites, maybe because of add blocker)
 - add steam for gaming
 - fix stylix taking up so much space by disabeling auto enable and enabeling only for pkgs used
 - find a better way to run the vm (should be doable from nix directly, no sh and qemu stuff directly)
 - test capability of having 2 users with different window managers
-- add tmux
+- add tmux and tmux dotfiles
 - disable nvidia dgpu (https://nixos.wiki/wiki/Nvidia) on laptop.
 - checkout if the option `xdg.portal.extraPortals = [ pkgs.xdg-desktop-portal-gtk ];` was the reason for hyprland not working properly.
 Try setting it to `pkgs.xdg-desktop-portal-wlr`
 - set global dark theme, probably with gtk.
+- customize status line, probably checkout some i3 rice and copy it.